flydog-sdr/docs/docs/en/manual/admin.md

 ## Change Default Password

-Since the initial password for the FlyDog SDR backend is `flydog-sdr`, it can be easily hacked, so you should change the default password after logging into the backend.
+Since the initial password for the FlyDog SDR administration is `flydog-sdr`, it can be easily hacked, so you should change the default password after logging into the administration.

 Switch the tab to Security and change the default password in the Admin password section to a different password, as shown here.